Rooted America: Immobility and Segregation of the Intercounty Migration Network: HYPOTHESES

-\emph{Hypothesis 1.2: \emph{Ceteris paribus,} migration between regions with dissimilar levels of urbanization and racial compositions are suppressed.}
+\emph{Hypothesis 1.2: \emph{Ceteris paribus,} the more dissimilar counties are in their levels of urbanization, the lower the migration flow between them.}

+\emph{Hypothesis 1.3: \emph{Ceteris paribus,} the more dissimilar counties are in their racial compositions, the lower the migration flow between them.}

 The hypothesis of segmented immobility is based on the assumption that most residents and migrants identify themselves with their current residence, which is also the place of departure.
 However, if we were to suppose that the majority of the migrating population moved to \emph{escape} their current residence in favor of one more to their liking, then migration flows would preferentially occur between dissimilar areas; this would lead to ``mobility across segments,'' in contrast to ``segmented immobility.''
-(This type of process was proposed by \cite{tiebout_pure_1956} as a mechanism of political sorting, and at the micro-level similar processes have been occur in personnel turnover (\citealt{krackhardt.porter:jap:1986}) and cascade-like phenomena (\citealt{schelling:bk:1978}).)
-We contend that such sorting flows are unlikely to be the major force of internal migrants in the United States; this is because research has not documented substantive social changes that drove massive redistribution of American population since the fading of the Great Migration of Black Americans in 1970s (\citealt{sharkey_geographic_2015}), and the continuing decline of internal migration for the past decades seems to suggest a scenario of equilibrium, or ``an inflection point'' (\citealt{molloy_internal_2011}: 173).
-Nevertheless, we consider it as a competing hypothesis to the segmented immobility hypothesis above, and will directly test them both in our analysis.
+This type of process was proposed by \cite{tiebout_pure_1956} as a mechanism of political sorting, and at the micro-level similar processes have been occur in personnel turnover (\citealt{krackhardt_snowball_1986}) and cascade-like relocation phenomena (\citealt{schelling_micromotives_1978}).
+We contend that such sorting flows are unlikely to be the major force of the contemporary internal migration in the United States.
+This is because research has not documented substantive social changes that drove massive redistribution of American population since the fading of the Great Migration of Black Americans in 1970s (\citealt{sharkey_geographic_2015,tolnay_african_2003}), and the continuing decline of internal migration for the past decades seems to suggest a scenario of equilibrium, or ``an inflection point'' (\citealt{molloy_internal_2011}: 173).
+Analyses of voting behaviors also reveal that internal migrants tend to hold political orientations consistent with those of their origins (\citealt{preuhs_pack_2020}).
+Nevertheless, we consider it as a competing hypothesis to the segmented immobility hypotheses above, and will directly test them in our analysis.